 - I cut two 2-inch holes in each door to serve as finger holds for lifting the doors.
 And finally, I attached the lock-out hinge arms so that I could open a door and the arm would hold it open.

 That’s it, voila, instant truck bed storage and sleeping platform!

 The last part is the hardest part.
 The unit is a little heavy so setting the platform in the truck bed may require some assistance.
 But if built to the right measurements, it will slide right in between the truck wheel wells as mine did, not to brag or anything.
 Making the unit with 8 compartments makes it stronger for sleeping on top.
 Leaving only 4 compartments leaves too much room for the thin plywood to droop.
 I used thinned plywood since I wanted to make this thing as light as possible but thicker plywood will work if you want extra support for the sleeping platform.
 Mine has 4 small separate cubby spaces due to the wheel wheels but these work fine for storing other items like a water jug or gas can.

-So that’s it.
-Store all you gear inside the box (I put the least used items in the back 4 compartments and items I use frequently in the front 4 compartments for ease of reach), close it up at night, roll out your mattress, and sleep on top.
+So, that’s it.
+Store all your gear inside the box (I put the least used items in the back 4 compartments and items I use frequently in the front 4 compartments for ease of reach), close it up at night, roll out your mattress, and sleep on top.
 Mine sleeps two people or should I say my dog and me.
 There’s no need to spend time setting up a tent or stabilizing an RV.
 It’s a secure, simple way to camp.
 Just pack and go!
 Happy camping!